aws-amplify/docs/cli/triggers.md

 ### Basic Scaffolding for a Custom Auth Challenge

-This template will configure three triggers: CreateAuthChallenge, DefineAuthChallenge and VerifyAuthChallengeResponse.
+This template will configure three triggers: [CreateAuthChallenge](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-create-auth-challenge.html), [DefineAuthChallenge](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-define-auth-challenge.html) and [VerifyAuthChallengeResponse](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-verify-auth-challenge-response.html).

 It will not, however, provide a fully-formed custom authentication flow.
 Instead, it will create a 'hello world' custom auth flow skeleton that you can manually edit.
-The intent of this template is to give you a starting place.
+The intent of this template is to give you a starting place for building out your own custom auth flow.

 ### Email Verification Link with Redirect